HansBilliet/CockpitHardwareHUB_v2/readme.md

 ## User Interface
 The tool assists in developing hardware with features like:
-- Connection group: For managing connections with MSFS 2020 and devices.
-- USB Devices: Shows properties of detected devices and allows interaction.
-- Execute_calculator_code: Helps in experimenting with commands.
+- 'execute_calculator_code': Helps in experimenting with commands.
 - Virtual Device: Simulates a real USB device for property testing.

 ## Credits